OPERATION TIME: 1932 to 1997

-The location was planned turn into a university by 1998.
-However, it took four years longer than expected, and didn’t open until 2002.
+The location was planned to be turned into a university by 1998.
+However, it took four years longer than expected and didn’t open until 2002.
 Now, it is the California State University, Channel Islands (CSUCI).
 It is believed to be haunted by those who died at the hospital.

 In Popular Culture

 - A number of movies, TV shows, and music videos have been produced here due to its close location to Los Angeles.
 Songs referring to the hospital include “Relaxin’ at Camarillo” by Charlie Parker, “Camarillo” by Fear, “Ready for Camarillo” by Ambrosia, and “Camarillo Brillo” by Frank Zappa.
 ‘N Sync’s set for “I Drive Myself Crazy” was filmed at the hospital.

 - 1948 film The Snake Pit was filmed here.
 The movie starred Olivia de Havilland.

 - The opening scene from Bottle Rocket was filmed at the hospital.

 - After it closed, ghost hunters visited the hospital often, saying it was haunted.